minhajuddin/blog.minhajuddin.com/source/_posts/stop-using-heroku-to-host-static-sites.md

 If you are a figure with a big following, please don't propagate bad practices.
 It may seem like a fun/clever exercise for you, but it in the end it sends the wrong message.

-P.S: I am building an [Automatic Deployment Solution which can build and deploy websites to Github Pages, it supports Hugo, Jekyll, Middleman, Octopress and Hexo].
+P.S: I am building an [Automatic Deployment Solution which can build and deploy websites to Github Pages, it supports Hugo, Jekyll, Middleman, Octopress and Hexo](https://zammu.in/?invitation_code=KHAJA).
 I would love to hear your feedback on it.